keras-team/keras-hub/examples/bert/README.md

 done
 ```

-If memory is available, this could be further sped up by running this script
+If enough memory is available, this could be further sped up by running this script
 multiple times in parallel:

 ```shell